noop-inc/template-nodejs-vue/mcp-service/instructions.md

 ## Tools

 - `listTodos`: Returns all todo items and their linked images.
-- `getTodo`: Gets a todo item by id.
+- `retrieveTodo`: Retrieves a todo item by id.
 Returns the requested todo item and its linked images.
 - `createTodo`: Creates a todo item and its linked images.
 Requires a description as input.
 Can optionally include a list of up to 6 external URLs for images.
 Each image must be smaller than 1MB.
 If no external URLs are provided, select between 0 and 6 (inclusive) images from `https://images.unsplash.com` appended with the query string value `?w=640&h=640&fit=max&auto=compress&q=50&fm=avif`.
 Only select images from `https://images.unsplash.com` that are relevant to the provided `description` field.
 If no relevant images exist, do not provide any images from Unsplash.
 Returns the created todo item and its linked images.
 - `updateTodo`: Updates a todo item by id.
 Only the `description` and `completed` fields can be updated.
 Returns the updated todo item and its linked images.
-- `deleteTodo`: Requires a todo item id as input.
-Deletes the requested todo item and its linked images.
-Returns a confirmation that the requested todo item and its linked images have been deleted.
+- `removeTodo`: Requires a todo item id as input.
+Removes the requested todo item and its linked images.
+Returns a confirmation that the requested todo item and its linked images have been removed.
-- `getImage`: Gets an image by id.
+- `retrieveImage`: Retrieves an image by id.
 Returns the requested image and its linked todo item.

 **Note:**